dperish/ScriptCS.SpeakR/README.md

 A script pack for [ScriptCS](https://github.com/scriptcs) that exposes the text-to-speech methods from the System.Speech library.

-Originally created to illustrate ScriptCS concepts in my [presentation](http://www.slideshare.net/DavidLeePerish/script-cs-for-business-and-pleasure) to the [Cleveland C#/VB.Net Special Interest Group](http://www.clevelanddotnet.info/).
+Originally created to illustrate ScriptCS concepts in a [presentation](http://www.slideshare.net/DavidLeePerish/script-cs-for-business-and-pleasure) to the [Cleveland C#/VB.Net Special Interest Group](http://www.clevelanddotnet.info/).

 ## Installation

     C:\> scriptcs -install ScriptCS.SpeakR

+## Documentation

+Documentation for the SpeakR class can be found in the [Wiki](https://github.com/dperish/ScriptCS.SpeakR/wiki/SpeakR-Class-Documentation)

 ## Usage